 Shrimp Bacon Sliders

-Friends, I hope you enjoy the delicious video (above) of my Shrimp Bacon Sliders!
+Friends, I hope you enjoy this delicious Shrimp Bacon Sliders recipe!
 I’m republishing this post today, bringing back a family-favorite recipe that is perfect for tailgating, holiday parties, Super Bowl, and more!
 You may have seen my video, here, and as long as you’re over on the RE Facebook page, check out my easy Best Clam Chowder, and Paprika Chicken Thighs videos!

 As summer winds down and beautiful autumn is before us, our family looks forward to cooler nights, bright sunny days with vibrant colors, the sight of falling leaves, and popping up the top of our VW Westfalia and opening the back for some good ol’ tailgating fun.
 We had so much fun setting up our VW Camper Van, which everyone is intrigued by.
 I mean, what truck or SUV has a kitchen inside, with beds to lie down on?